 I need help finding a job.
 Where do I go?

-You should begin by looking over the student employment FAQs which offer advice about starting your job search.
 There is ample information on the student employment website that can aid you in finding a job.
 If you have any further questions, Bill Pottle in the ColbyCard/Student Employment office can assist you.

 Student Health Insurance Information